 - Newburyport is home to some of the best beaches in Massachusetts which draw thousands of visitors annually.

-- Four Newburyport marinas with a total of nearly 500 slips draw yachts and boaters from around the globe.
+- Numerous Newburyport marinas with more than 1,500 slips draw yachts and boaters from around the globe.

 - Massachusetts Audubon’s wildlife sanctuary, Joppa Flats Education Center, Parker River National Wildlife Refuge, and the Plum Island Estuary attract more than 500,000 visitors every year.